South Africa’s North & East Coast

 Distance day 14 depends on choice of route

-You will leave Swaziland and enter the Kruger National Park at the Crocodile Bridge Gate.
-This is the land of the “modern day hunter”, where guns and knives have been replaced with cameras and binoculars.
-You will drive to the Lower Sabie Rest Camp in the southern section and spend the night in one of the bungalows.
-The following days you will spend game viewing in the world-famous park where you might spot the “Big Five” (lion, leopard, elephant, buffalo and rhino).
+Today you will continue north through Swaziland towards the Kruger National Park.
+You will enter the park through the Crocodile Bridge Gate drive to the Lower Sabie Rest Camp in the southern section to spend the night in a bungalow.
+The following days you spend game viewing in search of the ’Big Five’ (lion, leopard, elephant, buffalo and rhino).
 You will spend one night at Skukuza and one night at Olifants Rest Camp.
 You have the possibility of booking night game drives (in order to see the nocturnal animals) as well as guided bush walks at all the rest camps.

 Breakfast (day 13)

-Please note: In high season it might happen that some of the camps mentioned above are fully booked.
-In this case we would consult you and then book suitable alternative accommodation.
+Please note: In high season some of the camps mentioned above could be fully booked.
+In this case we would consult with you to book suitable alternative accommodation.